Permutation: Cycle notation

-Cycle notation describes the effect of repeatedly applying the permutation on the elements of the set.
-It expresses the permutation as a product of cycles; since distinct cycles are disjoint, this is referred to as "decomposition into disjoint cycles".
+Cycle notation describes the effect of repeatedly applying the permutation on the elements of the set S, with an orbit being called a cycle.
+The permutation is written as a list of cycles; since distinct cycles involve disjoint sets of elements, this is referred to as "decomposition into disjoint cycles".

 To write down the permutation $\sigma$ in cycle notation, one proceeds as follows: